 8. Malice by John Gwynne

 John Gwynne’s Malice is the first of his four-part series, The Faithful and the Fallen.
 In Malice, war and bloodshed have ravaged the Banished Lands.
 It remains a haunting and sorrowful place for those who live there.
-A young man named Corbin is eager to take up the sword and join other soldiers in battle, but his time is not yet here.
+One young boy named Corbin is eager to take up the sword and join other soldiers in battle, but his time is not yet here.
 However, Corbin’s taste for battle will soon be satisfied.

 Greed, betrayal, and ancient monsters and giants fill John Gwynne’s Malice with excitement, shock, and an intriguing take on the theme of good vs. evil.
 Malice is not as popular among fantasy readers as many of the other entries on this list, but that makes it no less enjoyable.
 The Faithful and Fallen series includes:

 - Ruin (2015)

 “I shall stay and tell my tale, hope that it may serve some purpose, that eyes shall see it and learn, that the future will not repeat the mistakes of the past.
 That is my prayer, but what use is a prayer to a God that has abandoned all things…”John Gwynne, Malice

 9. The Wheel of Time by Robert Jordan

 Spanning an impressive 14 volumes, Robert Jordan’s The Wheel of Time is one of the most successful and enjoyed fantasy book series ever published.
 Jordan died in 2007 with the series unfinished, but the task of completion was taken on by Way of Kings author Brandon Sanderson, who wrote the final three books.